beckylakes/CV/README.md

 ## Skills

+**Communication & Relationship Management**
+- At Northcoders, collaborated with cohort members on group projects, applying a driver-navigator approach to pair programming.
+This experience honed my ability to clearly communicate complex technical ideas and maintain productive working relationships within a development team.
+- As a Recruiter, effectively communicated with clients and candidates, successfully drove negotiations between clients and candidates, always ensuring that both sides felt understood and valued.
+This experience showcased my ability to maintain strong professional relationships, even in high-pressure situations.
+I also managed the full recruitment cycle, which required strong interpersonal skills to communicate effectively with both candidates and clients.
+My bilingual abilities also helped me navigate relationships across diverse markets and cultural contexts.

+**Logical Thinking**
+- At Northcoders, I applied Test Driven Development (TDD) to ensure my code was robust and reliable.
+This structured approach allowed me to break down complex coding challenges logically and thoroughly test every feature for functionality.
+- As a Recruiter, I used data-driven insights to match candidates with the right roles in sales and software development.
+Analyzing candidate profiles and market needs required a careful, logical assessment to make the best match possible.

+**Creativity**
+- At Northcoders, I built dynamic full-stack web applications using JavaScript, React, and Node.js.
+I frequently applied creative problem-solving to implement user-friendly features, always striving to enhance the overall user experience by thinking beyond just the code.
+- At Specialized Group, I introduced new team practices like daily catchups and candidate-sharing initiatives, which enhanced teamwork and optimized workflows.
+Implementing these practices required a creative approach to fostering better collaboration and driving improved recruitment outcomes.

 ## Work Experience
 **IT Recruitment Consultant at Specialized Group (June 2022 - May 2023)**
 - Managed full recruitment cycle from candidate sourcing and screening to final offer negotiations with clients in IT industry across sales & software development positions (all across B2B, B2C & D2C)